-Tambet Laasik: State Sanctioned Violence
+Tambet Laasik: state sanctioned violence

 Sworn lawyer Tambet Laasik writes about domestic violence judicial practice in Estonia and concludes that the entire system is geared toward making victims accept their status and move on, instead of protecting them.
 The side of prevention, dealing with threats and protection of victims is virtually nonexistent.

-A new campaign called "Meie aja kangelane" (Hero of Our Time) the aim of which is to support victims of domestic violence and encourage them to turn to the police and to court was launched recently.
+A new campaign called "Meie aja kangelane" (Hero of Our Time, link in Estonian) the aim of which is to support victims of domestic violence and encourage them to turn to the police and to court was launched recently.
 I would be wholeheartedly in favor if only I was not acutely aware of what turning to the court really entails as a lawyer who represents both victims and attackers on a daily basis.

 Civil procedure aimed at cooperation, not protecting the victim